StudioTBA/CoronaIO/README.md

 ## Note About Last Submission
-this build was submitted late to fix some incosistencies between what is seen in the unity inspector vs in the build the mini map may still be incosistent.
+this build was submitted late to fix some incosistencies between what is seen in the unity inspector vs in the build during the video appologies for the late submission.